 Future leaders will be trained by the best in leading-edge science.

-Multiple gathering spaces will be available to bring together scientists from different fields for lectures and conferences and provide opportunities to share exciting developments in precision health with our public communities.
+Multiple gathering spaces will bring together scientists from different fields and provide opportunities to share exciting developments in precision health with our community.

 Our Competitive Advantage

-Empowered by the distinctive One Health approach of UCI Health Affairs that transcends disciplinary boundaries, the Precision Omics Collaboratory comprises basic research, clinical and computational faculty and staff from the Susan & Henry Samueli College of Health Sciences, which includes the schools of medicine, nursing, pharmacy and pharmaceutical sciences, and population and public health, as well as UCI Health, our regional healthcare delivery system partnering with the Susan Samueli Integrative Health Institute.
+Empowered by the distinctive One Health approach of UC Irvine Health Affairs that transcends disciplinary boundaries, the Precision Omics Collaboratory comprises basic research, clinical and computational faculty and staff from the Susan & Henry Samueli College of Health Sciences and UCI Health, our regional healthcare delivery system.
+The college includes schools of medicine, nursing, pharmacy & pharmaceutical sciences, and population & public health, as well as research centers and institutes including the pioneering Susan Samueli Integrative Health Institute.
 With brilliant minds working together in teams instead of in silos, our experts will push the boundaries of innovation and profoundly advance precision health.

-The Precision Omics Collaboratory presents an exceptional opportunity for UCI to address the acknowledged deficit in precision health efforts on a national level – the significant skewing of data away from communities with the greatest need.
-The diverse population of UCI Health and Orange County, inclusive of many Hispanic and Latino communities, provides a distinct opportunity to develop universally relevant clinical tests and fulfill the long-awaited promise of providing precision health testing to those most needing it.
+The Collaboratory presents an exceptional opportunity for UC Irvine to address the acknowledged deficit in precision health efforts on a national level – the significant skewing of data away from communities with the greatest need.
+The diverse population of UCI Health and Orange County, inclusive of many Hispanic and Latino communities, provides a distinct opportunity to develop universally relevant clinical tests and fulfill the long-awaited promise of providing precision health testing to underserved populations.

 Current Team

-The Collaboratory unites our faculty members from the Genomics Research and Technologies Hub and the Pathology Collaboratory from the School of Medicine, enabling the IPH Precision Omics unit to translate omics discoveries into point-of-care and FDA-approved laboratory-developed tests.
+The Collaboratory unites current members of the Genomics Research and Technologies Hub and the Pathology Collaboratory in the School of Medicine and will recruit new faculty, enabling our team to translate omics discoveries into point-of-care and FDA-approved laboratory-developed tests.

 Leslie Thompson, PhD